Code-Institute-Submissions/usercentricfrontendproject-1/README.md

 -uploaded 4 new different sized images to add at different resolutions

 Wrote html for contact page:
--created contact form on contact page
+-created contact form on contact page to allow requests/ feedback from visitprs

+Fontawesome changes and embedded soundcloud:
+-replaced bootstrap fomtawesome cdn with fontawesome javascript cdn to accomodate newer icons **fontawesome icons are still not appearing. need to keep troubleshooting**
+-added icons to list of dj tips on dj page
+-started replacing placeholder text on dj and about me page -embedded soundcloud player on about me page to allow visitors to listen to my music